Smucker to buy company behind Rachael Ray dog food

 NEW YORK (AP) — J.M.
-Smucker Co. is expanding its pet-food business by buying the maker of Rachael Ray-branded dog food.
+Smucker Co. said Wednesday that it will buy the maker of Rachael Ray-branded dog food as it looks to expand into the premium pet-food business.

-Smucker, known for its namesake fruit jams, already owns Kibbles n’ Bits, Meow Mix and other brands.
-But people are pickier about what they feed their furry friends, and Smucker says the Rachael Ray Nutrish brand will help it grow because it uses higher-quality ingredients.
+Smucker, known for its namesake fruit jams, already owns Kibbles ‘n Bits, Meow Mix and other pet brands.
+But people have become pickier about what they feed their furry friends, and Rachael Ray Nutrish promotes itself as using high-quality ingredients.
 Rachael Ray, a well-known TV cook, appears in ads for Nutrish and on some of the brand’s packaging.

+The deal is also a way for Smucker, which also makes Folgers coffee and Jif peanut butter, to diversity its business as more people seek less-processed foods, even for their pets.
+Earlier this year, Cheerios-maker General Mills said it would buy high-end pet food maker Blue Buffalo for $8 billion.

-Smucker says it is paying about $1.9 billion for Nutrish’s parent company, Ainsworth Pet Nutrition.
-Ainsworth’s other brands include Better Than! and Dad’s.
+Smucker, which is based in Orrville, Ohio, said it is paying about $1.9 billion for Nutrish’s parent company, Ainsworth Pet Nutrition.
+Ainsworth’s other pet-food brands include Better Than! and Dad’s.

 Most Read Business Stories